-This appendix is a listing of recommended and highly recommended enforcement/adjudication and some additional public information techniques judged promising from a general deterrence point of view.
-These techniques are presented here in an analytic framework developed in an attempt to assist persons interested in assessing the technique prior to and after implementation, and those interested in selecting and implementing the techniques.
+The techniques described in this report are presented in an analytic framework developed in an attempt to assist persons interested in assessing the technique prior to and after implementation, and those interested in selecting and implementing the techniques.

 The features that have been chosen as the basis for describing the techniques are output oriented.
 In other words, an attempt has been made to identify those items which describe (a) the objective of the technique in terms of results related to general deterrence, and (b) the features that are important in determining if the application of the technique will achieve the objective.